LLNL/Umpire/docs/sphinx/features/allocator_accessibility.rst

 Additionally, the `platforms <https://github.com/LLNL/Umpire/blob/develop/src/umpire/util/Platform.hpp>`_ that Umpire supports is defined by the CAMP library.
 This means that there is also a selection of platforms for which an allocator can be associated with as well.
-For example, an Allocator created with the device memory resource can be used with the cuda, hip, openmp target, or sycl platforms.
+For example, an Allocator created with the pinned memory resource can be used with the host, cuda, hip, or sycl platforms.

 Because of these options, it can be difficult to trace not only which memory resource an allocator has been created with but also which allocators can be accessed by which platforms.
-Umpire provides the ability to query which memory resource is associated with a particular allocator (See example `here <https://github.com/LLNL/Umpire/blob/develop/tests/integration/memory_resource_traits_tests.cpp>`_).
-Additionally, Umpire has a feature that exposes which allocators are accessible by which platforms (See example `here <https://github.com/LLNL/Umpire/blob/develop/tests/integration/allocator_accessibility.cpp>`_).
-The ``allocator_accessibility.cpp`` file checks what platforms are available and confirms that all memory resources which should be accessible to that platform can actually be accessed.
+Umpire has the memory resource trait, ``resource_type``, to provide the ability to query which memory resource is associated with a particular allocator (See example `here <https://github.com/LLNL/Umpire/blob/develop/tests/integration/memory_resource_traits_tests.cpp>`_).

+Additionally, Umpire has a function, ``is_accessible(Platform p, Allocator a)``, that determines if a particular allocator is accessible by a particular platform (See example `here <https://github.com/LLNL/Umpire/blob/develop/tests/integration/allocator_accessibility.cpp>`_).
+The ``allocator_accessibility.cpp`` test checks what platforms are available and confirms that all memory resources which should be accessible to that platform can actually be accessed and used.

-To determine if an allocator is accessible by a particular platform, there is a function, ``is_accessible(Platform p, Allocator a)``.
-This function will return true if the allocator can indeed access memory on the given platform.
-For example, if :class:`umpire::Allocator` ``alloc`` is created with the host memory resource and a developer wants to know if it should be accessible from the ``omp_target`` CAMP platform, then they can use the ``is_accessible(p, a)`` function and find that it should be accessible.
+For example, if a :class:`umpire::Allocator`, ``alloc``, is created with the host memory resource and we want to know if it should be accessible from the ``omp_target`` CAMP platform, then we can use the ``is_accessible(Platform::omp_target, alloc)`` function and find that it should be accessible.
 The ``allocator_access.cpp`` file demonstrates this functionality for the *host* platform specifically.